jennfshr/vnc2hpc/README.md

 | v0.0.2 | MacOSX v10.14.6 | TigerVNC Viewer 64-bit v1.10.1 | fvwm, mwm, xfwm4 |
 | v0.0.2 | Linux | UNTESTED | UNTESTED |
 | v0.0.2 | Windows | UNTESTED | UNTESTED |

-_____

-## What is VNC?

-Virtual Network Computing (VNC) is a graphical desktop-sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
-It transmits the keyboard and mouse events from one computer to another, relaying the graphical-screen updates back in the other direction, over a network.

-**What does VNC2HPC do that isn't already supported by the VNCViewer utilities**

-In order to use a VNC Viewer to connect to a headless server, such as that which we supply for Scientific Computing in HPC, there is a considerable amount of setup which is cumbersome and non-trivial to establish.
-The point of this software is to automate the setup and abstract away from customers the complexity of establishing a manual client server connection.
-We hope that this software helps you in your scientific endeavors on HPC systems.
-We encourage bug reports, issues, questions and feedback to be sent to consult@lanl.gov or the vnc2hpc@lanl.gov mailing list so that we can improve this product over time.